COM 491, the internship class for communication majors, now fulfills the capstone requirement for the B.A. in communication.

 - Interns can take their career for a test drive before they graduate.

 If you have any questions or would like to talk with someone personally about the internship course, please attend the mandatory Pre-Internship meeting and/or contact Dr. Rob Sidelinger.

 Students must possess junior or senior standing and receive permission of the instructor to enroll in this class.
 This class normally requires completion of at least one writing course beyond RHT 160.
 [Students who have earned 56-90 credit hours are juniors.
 Students who have earned 91 or more credit hours are seniors.]

 Students who are registered for COM 491 (the internship class) are required to attend one pre-internship meeting to learn how to go about setting up an approved internship.
 Students are required to secure an internship (and submit the proper paperwork) on or before the first day of classes for the semester they are registered.
 Those who have not will be dropped from the course.

-If you are registered for the class in the summer of 2014, you are welcome to choose from among the following dates:
+If you are registered for the class in the fall of 2014 or winter 2015, the next pre-internship meeting dates are:

 Please be advised that these meetings are open to anyone.
 You need not be registered for the class to attend (but you must attend if you are registered for the class).

 COM 491 is a four-credit course, requiring at least 12 weeks and 150 hours of pre-approved internship work over the course of a 15-week semester.
 Most organizations feel students cannot gain enough useful experiences or complete their job responsibilities adequately without this minimum time frame; in fact, many organizations require a longer commitment (from six months to one year), especially if it is a paid situation.
 The value of the internship experience increases proportionately to the time students commit; however, only four credit hours may be earned for each internship experience, no matter how long the job lasts.